Transition to Independence Process (TIP) Model

-- Some Transition Teams have Supported Emp/Edu Specialists, First Episode Psychosis Specialists, and therapist.
+- Some Transition Teams have Supported Employment/Education (Emp/Edu) Specialists, First Episode Psychosis Specialists, and therapists.

 - The TFs and other personnel are competency-based trained to use the following TIP Guidelines (principles) to guide their moment-to-moment, day-to-day, and week-to-week work with the young people and their key support players in their lives.

 - These principles underscore the essence of the TIP Model – that of the process being driven by the young person with the TF guiding and teaching them in setting and achieving their own goals.

 - Engage young people through relationship development, person-centered planning, and a focus on their futures.

 - Tailor services and supports to be accessible, coordinated, nonstigmatizing, developmentally appropriate, and appealing -- and building on strengths to enable the young people to pursue their goals across relevant TIP Transition Domains.

 - Acknowledge and develop personal choice and social responsibility with young people.

 - Ensure a safety net of support by involving a young person’s parents, family members, and other informal and formal key players (as relevant).

 - Enhance young persons’ competencies to assist them in achieving greater self-sufficiency and confidence.